cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 Terra toolkit now provides a default webpack config.
 This configs will need to be referenced by the app level webpack config to add in an entry (unless consuming terra-dev-site).
 We recommed using [webpack-merge](https://github.com/survivejs/webpack-merge) to combine configs.
 The default webpack config is now a function that will flex between production and development modes by passing in the -p flag when compiling with webpack.
 For more about webpack config as a function go [here](https://webpack.js.org/configuration/configuration-types/).
+If you are consuming this webpack config to create another webpack config, don't forget that you need to execute the function first.

 Translation Aggregation has been added to the default webpack config.
 By default all of the terra supported locales are include.
 If you need to customize this list, see the I18N aggregation section below.
 To completely disable translation aggregation within the webpack build to add your own, you can pass the environment variable `--env.disableAggregateTranslations` to the webpack command.